nclouds/immersion-day-eks/lab2/README.md

 <br/>

-This will create a kube config file locally for your kubectl command
+This will create a kube config file locally for your kubectl command.
+Verify that you can see the cluster info

 <br/>

 ```
+  kubectl get all
   kubectl get nodes
 ```